Ragan's PR Daily Awards 2016

 Who judges the entries?

-Our judges include the editorial staff of Ragan.com, PR Daily, HR Communicator and Health Care Communications News.
+Our judges include the editorial staff of Ragan.com, PR Daily.com, and HR Communicator and Health Care Communications News.

 When and where will the winners be announced?

-We try to announce a list of finalist about 8 to 10 weeks after the close of the program.
-The announcement of the winners is usually about 3 or 4 weeks after this announcement.
+We try to announce a list of finalists about 6 to 8 weeks after the close of the program.
+The announcement of the winners is usually about 3 or 4 weeks after the announcement of finalists.

-Each of these announcements will be made with a headline on our website, in our daily email newsletter, and on our social media platforms.
+Each category winner will be celebrated in a headlined news story on our website, in our daily email newsletter, and on our social media platforms.
 Emails will be sent to all the entrants to notify them of these announcements.

 Will there be an award luncheon or live ceremony?